scdbmi/StudyProtocolSandbox/phenotypeDataExtraction/README.md

 #PhenotypeDataExtraction

 This R package generates data extracts necessary for a Phenotype Study (by a team at Columbia U).
-Such extracts are later analyzed on a second step (not part of this package).
+Such extracts are later analyzed in a second step (not part of this package).

 ##Step 1.
 Install the package.
-The --no-multiarch eliminates errors on some Windows computers (it is not always necessar).
+The --no-multiarch eliminates errors on some Windows computers (it is not always necessary).

 ```R
 install.packages("devtools")